erikrose/mediawiki-parser/README.rst

  preprocessed_text = preprocessor.parse(source)
  output = parser.parse(preprocessed_text.leaves())

-`output` will contain the rendered text.
+The `output` string will contain the rendered text.
 If the wikitext calls foreign templates, put their names and content in the `templates` dict (e.g.: `{'my template': 'my template content'}`)

 Example for templates substitution